JP Morgan slashes price target on HP Inc. [HPQ] – find out why.

 JP Morgan have made an estimate for HP Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 26, 2021.
 While these analysts kept the previous recommendation, Cowen raised their target price from $23 to $27.
 The new note on the price target was released on February 26, 2021, representing the official price target for HP Inc. stock.
 Previously, the target price had yet another raise to $22, while Barclays analysts kept a Underweight rating on HPQ stock.

-HP Inc. [HPQ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.23.
-With this latest performance, HPQ shares gained by 6.88% in over the last four-week period, additionally plugging by 84.27% over the last 6 months – not to mention a rise of 125.10% in the past year of trading.
+HP Inc. [HPQ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.27.
+With this latest performance, HPQ shares dropped by -2.77% in over the last four-week period, additionally plugging by 74.54% over the last 6 months – not to mention a rise of 122.34% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and HP Inc. [HPQ] shares currently have an operating margin of +6.82 and a Gross Margin at +18.12.
 HP Inc.’s Net Margin is presently recorded at +5.03.